About Jocelyn

 Artist Statement

-I paint to create the freedom I am seeking and am drawn to techniques that help me relinquish control and the conditioned need for constant productivity.
-My process begins outside, where I source inspiration, natural or recycled materials, paint in plein air, or let rain water wash over my paintings.
-Inside my vegan studio, I paint intuitively, accompanied by curated audio playlists that evoke the feelings I want to convey.
-I build history with layers of materials including acrylic, watercolor and oil paint, ink, charcoal, glitter, and my own photos and original writing.
+My creative practice centers on the question of what it means to be alive from the interconnected lens of our human experience and the natural world.
+I am drawn to techniques that help me relinquish control and the conditioned need for constant productivity.
+My process begins outside, where I source inspiration and natural/recycled materials or paint in plein air.
+Inside my studio, which I keep free of animal products, I paint intuitively, accompanied by curated audio playlists that evoke the feelings I want to convey.
+I build history with layers of materials including acrylic and watercolor paint, oil pastel, ink, charcoal, glitter, and my own photos and original writing.
 I can't help but let the energy pour out of me - my use of saturated color and playful mark making allowing each mixed media painting to take on a life of its own.